-Figure 18.
-Setting the Processor Heat Sink Anti-tilt Wires to the Outward Position
+Figure 15.
+Setting the Processor Heat Sink Anti-Tilt Wires to the Outward Position

-5. Set the anti-tilt wires to the outward position.

-- 6. Turn the heat sink over and place it bottom side up on a flat surface. - 7.
+- 5. Set the anti-tilt wires to the outward position. - 6.
+Turn the heat sink over and place it bottom side up on a flat surface. - 7.
 Remove the plastic protective film from the Thermal Interface Material (TIM).

-Figure 19.
+Figure 16.
 Pin 1 Indicator of Processor Carrier Clip

 8. Align Pin 1 indicator of processor carrier clip with the corner cut-out on the heat sink.
+For the EVAC heat sink, align the processor carrier clip and the heat sink as shown in Figure 16.

-Note: In a standard 2U or 1U heat sink there are two cut-out corners, either can be used to align Pin 1 indicators.
+Note: In a standard heat sink there are two cut-out corners, either can be used to align Pin 1 indicators.